grafana/grafana/docs/sources/developers/plugins/cross-plugin-linking.md

 ## How to create a placement within a plugin

-The `getPluginExtensions` method in `@grafana/runtime` creates a placement within your plugin.
+The `getPluginExtensions` method in `@grafana/runtime` can be used to create a placement within your plugin.
 A placement is a way of specifying where in the plugin UI other plugins links or commands are rendered. `getPluginExtensions` takes an object consisting of the `placement` name, which must begin `plugin/<pluginId>`, and include any contextual information you would like to provide for the use of other plugins.
 It returns a list of `extensionLinks` and `extensionCommands` that your program can loop over.

 _Note: Creating a placement in a plugin creates a public interface for other plugins to interact with.
 Changes to the placement or the context it passes could break any plugin that attempts to register a link inside your plugin._